 Presently she is an Energy advisor in the community sector because she is passionate about ensuring people are at the centre of the energy transition and believes that climate change and fuel poverty are both social justice issues and that they must be tackled together.
 She is also enthusiastic about supporting community-based models for renewable energy and solving the environmental and social challenges facing energy systems in the UK.

 Tim is a Software Engineer and has always been passionate about environmental issues.
 He has lately been involved on a voluntary basis in building an app to help people manage their impact on the environment.
 Tim has thought for some years that community energy is an important way to reduce emissions and give communities control over their energy needs, so jumped at the opportunity to work with Croydon Community Energy.

-Gareth is an environmental journalist, writing for the ENDS Report (www.endsreport.com), the environmental business and policy journal, with particular interests in law, air pollution, industrial regulation and chemicals.
-He trained as an environmental consultant and was behind People and Planet's hugely successful Go Green campaign to improve environmental management in universities.
+Gareth is a Senior Communications Advisor at Solar Energy UK and previously worked as an environmental journalist, writing for the ENDS Report (www.endsreport.com), the environmental business and policy journal.
+He has particular interests in law, air pollution, industrial regulation and chemicals and trained as an environmental consultant.
+Gareth was behind People and Planet's hugely successful Go Green campaign to improve environmental management in universities.

 He is also a trustee of the Friends of Atwood Primary Academy and 16th Purley Scouts.
 He was a trustee of registered charity Sustainable Merton until 2011, when he moved back to Sanderstead, where he grew up.